Kohima War Cemetery

 The Royal Scots

 According to regimental records, the 1st Battalion Royal Scots lost 89 killed and approximately 200 wounded at the Battle of Kohima.
+However, the Roll of Honour below lists only 74 names.

 A committee from the Battalion designed a monument, that was constructed from local stone by the Pioneer Platoon.
 It is sited at Kennedy Hill, on the Aradura Spur, & was unveiled on 25 November 1944 by the Battalion’s Commanding Officer, Lieutenant Colonel Masterton Smith, who had fought throughout the Battle of Kohima.